 Take A Nap!

-Things can get pretty hurried and fast-paced during this time of year.
-Although taking a nap is generally a good idea under normal circumstances, during the holiday season it should be a rule.
+pooped Things can get pretty hurried and fast-paced during this time of year.
+Although taking a nap is generally a good idea under normal circumstances, during the holiday season it should be a rule. 😉

 I posted earlier this month about dogs, and how we should try to be more like them.
 Animals know intuitively when they need a break.
 Dogs are not far removed from their wolf ancestors, who needed to conserve energy for hunting and gathering.
 When I take my Lucy out for a walk, you would think she’s on a hunt.
 Her nose is constantly to the ground, unless she hears a noise.
-Then she has to see what’s going on.
+Then she has to see what’s going on. 😉 But when she’s not playing, walking, eating, or otherwise occupied, she sleeps.

 I find it difficult to sleep during the day due to some of the meds I take for bipolar disorder and CFS.
 But this is what I do when I know I absolutely need a nap and I’m having trouble.
 I go into my bedroom, close the blinds, get a light blanket, and turn on a cd, maybe Sleepy Rain: With Delta Brainwave Pulses.
-I have other cds I listen to, including a Brahms Lullaby for babies.
+I have other cds I listen to, including a Brahms Lullaby for babies. 😀 Hey, whatever works.

 Just be sure to get lots of rest this holiday season.
 It helps your immune system fight off these nasty colds and flu that are making the rounds.